 - Science-based policies for biological medicines

-Where permitted by law in the U.S., Canada, Japan and Australia, our company makes corporate political contributions.
+Where permitted by law in the U.S., Canada and Australia, our company makes corporate political contributions.

 Our U.S. employees can participate in the political process by joining a nonpartisan political action committee through which they can pool their financial resources to support federal and state candidates.
 Except for administrative expenses, our Political Action Committee (PAC) is funded completely by voluntary contributions from eligible employees.
 The PAC supports legislators from both major parties who understand and appreciate our work to discover and develop medicines and to make them available to the patients who need them.